Franschhoek, South Africa

 LA RESIDENCE DIRECTIONS

-La Residence is 5 minutes’ drive from the centre of the village of Franschhoek.
-Franschhoek itself is just an hour’s drive from Cape Town, or 45 minutes from Cape Town International Airport.
+La Residence is 5 minutes’ drive from the centre of the Franschhoek village.
+Franschhoek itself is just an hour’s drive from Cape Town, or 45 minutes from Cape Town International Airport via the N1 and R45.

 Climate/When to Visit